 If there are problems in your life, they are not going to disappear as soon as you move.
 You will just take your probklems along with you, and they will manifest themselves in other ways.
 Say you are finding it hard to get motivated to exercise, but you want to be fit and healthy.
 Your inner voice may be saying that all you need is to be out in the fresh country air where you can get away from exhaust fumes and run along quiet lanes.
 If you were happier and less stressed, this voice says, you would be far more motivated to exercise regularly, stop eating too much and take better care of yourself.
 The trouble is, your voice is mistaken.
 Problems need to be addressed at the source; they won’t be magically fixed by changing your surroundings.

 Your chosen location may depend in part on how you intend to make a living.
 If you can telecommute with your current job or a new role, you could live pretty much anywhere.
 If you are looking for a new job you can wait until an opening comes up in the location you would most like to go to.
 Or you could be thinking about becoming self-employed, either by doing freelance work from home or by making a living off the land.
+If you’ve got a blog or write a lot in your current job, you could look into becoming an editorial assistant NYC because you could use your passion for writing to help others and is the logical first step to become an editor.

 You need to match your budget to the prices of the property where you are considering living and make sure you wouldn’t be overstretching yourself for the sake of being a few miles closer to the more desirable areas in your target location.
 You might also need to consider any relatives or close friends you have.
 Are you thinking of moving to be closer to them?
 Or if you move will you be leaving them behind?
 If you have children what are the schools like, how far is it to get to the nearest town, what facilities are available and how far do you have to travel to reach them?
 If you’re planning to move to a completely new country all this research is definitely MANDATORY as you can not pick it up as you go along, you’ll soon find yourself lost, another factor is that you’ll need to gain a residence permit, depending on where you’re moving the requirements can greatly differ, for example here are the details on Malta’s permanent residence scheme.